-The CPI is 1.9% higher in April 2017 than in April 2016 while the CPI less housing cost is 1.8% lower than one year ago.
+The CPI is 3.3% higher in April 2019 than in April 2018 while the CPI less housing cost is 2.8% higher than one year ago.

-The consumer price index is now published on a new base, March 2017.
-The rebasing of the index is primarily built on Statistics Iceland’s household expenditure survey 2012–2015.
-In addition, Statistics Iceland has used other sources where more recent and reliable information is available, for example, household consumption expenditure and data on new car registrations.
-Outlet weights for grocery stores have been updated.
-The effect on the index was insignificant.
-The rebasing of the index does otherwise not have any effect on the CPI results in April.
-Expenditure shares according to the new and old base in March 2017 can be found here.
+The consumer price index is now published on a new base, March 2019.
+The rebasing of the index is primarily built on Statistics Iceland’s household expenditure survey 2016–2017.
+Other sources were utilized where more recent and reliable information was available, such as for new car registrations.
+Outlet weights for grocery stores remained unchanged.
+The rebasing of the index does not in itself have any effect on the CPI results in April.
+Expenditure shares according to the new and old base in March 2018 can be found in a memorandum.